dotnetthailand/dotnetthailand.github.io/content/web-frameworks/gatsby/why-gatsby.md

   - [GitHub Action workflow for GitHub Pages](/programming-cookbook/github-actions/deploy-to-github-pages)
   - [GitHub Action workflow for CloudFlare Workers](/programming-cookbook/github-actions/deploy-to-cloudflare-workers)

-# Gatsby don't be suitable if:
+# Gatsby isn't suitable if:

 - The web admin is not a developer.
-To modify the content or design, it requires programming skill.
+To modify the content or design, it requires programming skills.
-- You want admin control panel to modify the content.
+- You want the admin control panel to modify the content.
-- Your content will be changed quite often, it'll make difficult to modify the content when compare to use admin panel.
+- Your content will be changed quite often, it's more difficult to modify content than using the admin control panel.
-  - If you want to update the content in mobile or public computer, it might not convenience.
-The computer requires specify tools such as an editor, git command etc.
+  - If you want to update the content on a mobile or public computer, it might be not convenient.
+The computer requires specific tools such as an editor, git command, etc.
-- You're sticky on the traditional technology like basic html and css renderer tools.
+- You rely on traditional technologies like basic HTML and CSS renderer tools.
 Other tools will be suitable for you such as:
   - [Jekyll](https://jekyllrb.com/) - for Ruby user
   - [Eleventy](https://www.11ty.dev/) (11ty) for JavaScript/Node user (The concept almost closes to Jekyll)
   - [Hugo](https://gohugo.io/) - for Go user